-A: Yes, in addition to codeine, morphine, and 6-monoacetylmorphine, the Oral-Eze "Opiates" test detects hydrocodone and hydromorphone.
+A: Yes, in addition to codeine, morphine and 6-AM, the Oral-Eze opiates panel detects hydrocodone and hydromorphone.
 All five of these opiates are routinely reported if detected in the oral fluid specimen.

 Q: How long are positive (non-negative) specimens retained by the laboratory?